 One of the most commonly prescribed medications in MAT is Suboxone®, a combination of buprenorphine and naloxone.
 Buprenorphine is a partial opioid agonist, meaning it binds to opioid receptors in the brain but does not produce the same high as heroin.
 This reduces withdrawal symptoms and cravings without creating a euphoric effect.
 Naloxone, an opioid antagonist, is included to discourage misuse.

-Suboxone is available in outpatient and residential settings and is often part of a long-term treatment plan.
-It can be life-changing for individuals who are ready to stop using heroin but still struggle with intense cravings or fear of withdrawal.
-Suboxone is typically most effective when combined with counseling, group therapy, and case management.
+Suboxone can be prescribed in both residential and outpatient programs as part of a long-term treatment plan.
+It can be a life-changing medication for people who want to stop using heroin but struggle with cravings and withdrawal.
+For the best results, Suboxone is used alongside counseling and group therapy.

 Residential programs

-Residential addiction treatment programs, also called inpatient rehab, provide individuals with a highly structured and immersive environment.
-These programs typically last from 30 to 90 days or more, depending on the severity of the addiction and the person’s clinical needs.
-Residential addiction care offers round-the-clock support and removes individuals from triggers, environments, and people who may contribute to heroin use.
+Residential addiction treatment, or inpatient rehab, provides a structured and supportive environment.
+Programs typically last 30 to 90 days or longer, based on a person’s needs.
+This level of care removes individuals from triggers and environments that may contribute to their heroin use.

 Outpatient programs